mrlacey/dotnet-maui-workshop-xaml/README.md

 ## Setup

-This workshop is a direct follow-up to the [.NET MAUI Workshop](https://github.com/mrlacey/dotnet-maui-workshop).
+This workshop is a direct follow-up to the [.NET MAUI Workshop](https://github.com/dotnet-presentations/dotnet-maui-workshop).
 After you've completed that workshop, you'll be all set to do this one.
-You can follow their [setup guide](https://github.com/mrlacey/dotnet-maui-workshop/blob/main/README.md#setup-guide) if you're coming straight to this workshop.
+You can follow their [setup guide](https://github.comdotnet-presentations/dotnet-maui-workshop/blob/main/README.md#setup-guide) if you're coming straight to this workshop.

+**Note** The code used as the starting point for this workshop was taken some months ago and has not yet been updated to reflect the latest changes made there.
+Any differences should be minor.

 ## Agenda